 Map of Speyside Distilleries

 Map pins shown in black are distilleries not open to the public.
 While there are a lot of whisky distilleries in Speyside, half of them are not accessible to the public.
-They’re on the map as you might want to take a photo if you’re going past (you might not get further than the front gate, though!).
+They're on the map, as you might want to take a photo if you're going past (you might not get further than the front gate, though!).

-Distilleries with green pins are open to the public, and most of the time, you can stop by for a tasting, have a look around, or purchase a bottle.
+Distilleries with green pins are usually open to the public, and most of the time, you can stop by for a tasting, have a look around, or purchase a bottle.
 However, most distilleries in Speyside now require advanced bookings for tours.
 Keep on reading for more information.

 But I Don’t Want to (or can’t) Drive!